orlando/svbtle-jekyll/README.markdown

 `rake posts:create "my new shiny post" code 2013-12-07`

-this will create a file called `2013-12-07-my-new-shiny-post.markdown` in the `_posts` directory with this following content:
+this will create a file called `2013-12-07-my-new-shiny-post.markdown` in the `_posts` directory with the following content:

 ```
 ---